-Interest expense.
-Interest expense relates to outstanding borrowings under the 2014 Credit Facility, consisting of the stated interest of 8.1% per year due on outstanding borrowings, a final payment of 6% of amounts drawn down that is being recorded as interest expense over the term through the maturity date using the effective-interest method, the amortization of deferred financing costs, the accretion of debt discounts relating to the 2014 Credit Facility, and a fee which was paid to the lender upon the completion of our IPO.
+Interest expense during the three months ended March 31, 2017, relates to outstanding borrowings under the loan and security agreement with Oxford Finance LLC and Midcap Financial, or the 2014 Credit Facility, consisting of the stated interest of 8.1% per year due on outstanding borrowings, a final payment of 6% of amounts drawn down that was recorded as interest expense over the term through the maturity date using the effective-interest method, the amortization of deferred financing costs, the accretion of debt discounts relating to the 2014 Credit Facility.

-Foreign currency transaction gains (losses), net.
+Foreign currency gains (losses), net.
 Foreign currency transaction gains (losses), net consists of the realized and unrealized gains and losses from foreign currency-denominated cash balances, vendor payables and tax-related receivables from the Australian government.
 We currently do not engage in hedging activities related to our foreign currency-denominated receivables and payables; as such, we cannot predict the impact of future foreign currency transaction gains and losses on our operating results.
 See "-Quantitative and Qualitative Disclosures about Market Risk."